 Stick to your budget

-Nomadic lifestyle enables you to live in freedom, but there are also some responsibilities that cannot be escaped.
+Digital nomadic lifestyle enables you to live in freedom, but there are also some responsibilities that cannot be escaped.
 One of them is budgeting and spending your money consciously.
 Many digital nomads are freelancers with inconsistent incomes, which is yet another reason why it’s important to save money and stick to a budget.

 Although living as a nomad you’re already reducing your impact on the environment, there are always ways to help Mother Nature while also saving some money.
 Those include avoiding bottled water, packing light, cooking by yourself, and using local transportation.